pingcap/docs/troubleshoot-tidb-oom.md

         - `numactl --hardware`
         - `numactl --show`

-- Collect the memory-related configuration of the database
+- Collect the version information and the memory-related configuration of the database
     - tidb version
     - `tidb_mem_quota_query`,
     - `memory-usage-alarm-ratio`